 GLE Revolving Loan Fund loans up to a maximum of $250,000.
 There is no minimum.
 The interest rate, at the discretion of the board of directors, varies from one-half of the prime rate at the time of the loan approval up to 2%.

 - The Zero Interest Loan Program loans up to a maximum of $2,000,000.
 There is a $100,000 minimum loan.
 As its name implies this is a 0% interest loan.

 The Small Business Administration (SBA) Certified Development Corporation (CDC)/504 Loan Program provides small and medium-sized businesses with long-term fixed rate financing for major fixed assets such as equipment or real estate.
 Businesses must have a tangible net worth of less than $15 million and an average net profit of less than $5 million for the past two years.
 Projects are financed through a unique public/private partnership involving private lenders typically financing 50% of the project costs, a Certified Development Company (CDC) as an agent of the SBA providing up to 40%, and the small business investing at least 10%.

 The Michigan Economic Development Corporation's capital locator tool can be used to find and connect with capital providers that are active in Michigan and have an interest in your company’s stage and sector.

 Whether you’re considering starting a business or already in business you will find the Michigan Small Business Development Center (SBDC) is a helpful resource for understanding the range of financing options available to you.
 Their programs and specialists can also help you prepare loan packages, analyze financials, and prepare annual budgets.

 NextEnergy is a convener, collaborator, and service provider accelerating advanced energy technologies through industry and venture development.
-Each month NextEnergy compiles relevant funding opportunities for energy and transportation innovators and posts these opportunities on their website under Funding Opportunities.
+NextEnergy compiles relevant funding opportunities for focused toward energy, information, and scientific innovators and posts these opportunities on their website under Funding Opportunities.